SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 ```
 This, however, could also match an instance of `ClassA` with a property `someProperty` containing exactly the value 5 (with no collection).

--   Finally, there is another operator for ''Logical matcher'': `orMatches:`.
+-   Finally, there is another operator for _Logical matcher_: `orMatches:`.
 It allows to express a disjunction of two patterns (one or the other match).
 (Remember that <Percentage> implements a conjunction of patterns within the curly braces.)
 ```St
 ClassA % {
     #someProperty <=> (5 orMatches: 6)